Mattapoisett, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 62.6 sqkm, of which 45.0 sqkm is land and 17.6 sqkm, or 28.18%, is water.
 The Mattapoisett River begins in Rochester and flows through town, emptying into Mattapoisett Harbor, an arm of Buzzards Bay.
 Mattapoisett is home to Haskell Swamp in the Tinkham Hill area in the northern part of town.
 The center of the town around the harbor is known as The Village, and a rural area north of rte 195, along Acushnet Road, Tinkham Lane and Long Plain Rd, is known as Tinkhamtown.
 There is also a state-managed wildlife area, Nasketucket Bay State Reservation, commonly known as Nunes Farm, along the waterfront near the Fairhaven line.
 There are four beaches and two parks along the waterfront, as well as Ned Point Light, which was built in 1837 and added to the National Register of Historic Places in 1987.
 The town is home to the Fin, Fur and Feather Club, a hunt club and shooting range located along the Mattapoisett River off Crystal Spring Road.

 Mattapoisett is the southwesternmost town of Plymouth County.
 It is bordered by Fairhaven to the southwest, Acushnet to the northwest, Rochester to the north, and Marion to the east.
 Buzzards Bay lies to the south.
 The town is 9 mi east of New Bedford, 38 mi east-southeast of Providence, Rhode Island, and 60 mi south of Boston.

 Transportation

 Interstate 195 runs through the town, and U.S. Route 6, is the main local road through town.
 I-195 has an exit for the town, Exit 31A/B, "Mattapoisett/N. Rochester," which accesses North Street.

 Regional bus service can be reached in New Bedford, as can regional air service.
-The nearest rail service is either in Providence or at the terminus of the Middleborough-Lakeville line of the MBTA's commuter rail service to Boston.
+The nearest rail service is either in Providence or at the terminus of the New Bedford line of the MBTA's commuter rail service to Boston.
 The nearest national airline service can be found at T. F. Green Airport in Warwick, Rhode Island, and the nearest international service can be reached at Logan International Airport in Boston.